lexahl/text-regurgitation/README.md

 python3 regurgitate.py
 ```

-A file `output.txt` will be written with the thesis.
+A file `output.txt` will be written with a "generated" thesis.
+The thesis will be different each time the command above is run.
 The thesis will also show in the terminal/command line.
 To print using CUPS, using the command line prompt below:

 ```
 lp -o lpi=10 -o cpi=17 output.txt